beancount/docs/docs/24_beancount_design_doc.md

 Moreover, Beancount does not make a distinction between commodities which represent "money" and others that do not (such as shares, hours, etc.).
 These are treated the same throughout the system.
 It also does not have the concept of a "home" currency[^2]; it's a genuinely multi-currency system.

 Currencies need *not* be defined explicitly in the input file format; you can just start using them in the file and they will be recognized as such by their unique syntax (the lexer recognizes and emits currency tokens).
 However, you *may* declare some using a Commodity directive.
-This is only provided so that a per-commodity entity exists upon which the user can attach some metadata, and some report and plugins are able to find and use that metadata.
+This is only provided so that a per-commodity entity exists upon which the user can attach some metadata, and some reports and plugins are able to find and use that metadata.

 ### Account<a id="account"></a>